liaaneeee/Evaluation-of-unsupervised-KPE-methods/README.md

     - `df-semeval2010.tsv.gz` - This file is taken from the [PKE repository](https://github.com/boudinfl/pke) and belongs to the authors of this repository; the file contains document frequencies learned from SemEval 2010 required for the computation of Tf-idf by KPMiner

-- `extractions` - Contains the serialized extracted keyphrases obtained from KPMiner, MPRank and EmbedRank during the experiments in JSON; you can simply deserialize these extractions in order to compute the results for the experiments without performing the extractions yourself
+- `extractions/` - Contains the serialized extracted keyphrases obtained from KPMiner, MPRank and EmbedRank during the experiments in JSON; you can simply deserialize these extractions in order to compute the results for the experiments without performing the extractions yourself

 ## Required packages